-The Center for Applied Policy in Education (CAP-Ed) at UC Davis facilitates the nexus among research, policy, and practice to foster a thoughtful, well-informed education system in California.
-CAP-Ed provides nonpartisan, research-supported information and expertise from scholars, policymakers, and practitioners to those making policy as well as to those in schools and school districts who interpret and implement it.
+The Center for Applied Policy in Education (CAP-Ed) at UC Davis facilitates the nexus of research, policy, and practice.
+CAP-Ed connects education leaders and practitioners with nonpartisan, research-supported information and expertise from scholars and policymakers.
+Our services and publications foster a thoughtful, well-informed education system in California encompassing policy makers and those implementing policy in schools and districts.

 CAP-Ed Services & Practices

-Providing syntheses of current research in order to inform policymaking and policy implementation at all levels of the education system
+Publishing and distributing syntheses of current research and policy to inform policymaking and policy implementation throughout the education system.

-Conducting new policy research on key education policy topics such as school finance, accountability, and English Learner education
+Conducting new policy research on key education policy topics such as school finance, accountability, and curriculum and instruction.

 To paraphrase Dostoevsky, the quality of a society should be measured by the quality of its schools, particularly the quality of its schools educating the most disadvantaged children.